Bmack1915/WebUniCoursework/README.md

     "Password" : "Password123!"
 }

-Once logged in an Admin token will be generated for use to add any newly registered account using '/api/roles/assign-role-to-user'.
+Once logged in an Admin token will be generated for use to add any newly registered account to the User role using '/api/roles/assign-role-to-user'.
 Once any newly registered accounts are assigned the User role, they can login to recieve their JwT token to access endpoints requiring User authorization.
+Most endpoints (aside from Account controller) require both User and Admin roles, however most POST, PUT and DELETE methods require Admin access.

+Note: JwT tokens cannot be revoked, they just expire after a period of time (1 hour).